Contemplating the transition

 We're here to help!

 Of course, you don't have to make this transition on your own.
 The BVA and its members are here to support you.
-Become a registered user here to sign up for our monthly newsletter and to participate in our online forums, where you can meet other area vegans, familiarize yourself with veganism, and get involved with local activities.
+Sign up for our monthly newsletter and get involved with local activities.

 Each month we also offer a newcomer orientation, at which you can learn more about veganism and the BVA, and where we can get to know you a little better.
 The newcomer orientation is followed by a monthly meeting, which is open to everyone.
 There you'll find out what's going on with the BVA, ways to get involved, and participate in a group discussion on some topic of particular relevance to vegans.
 To find out the time and date of our next orientation and monthly meeting, visit our events calendar.